Tulip-Dev/tulip/doc/python/apichanges.rst

 New methods for getting / setting graph properties values for nodes and edges added
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Convenient methods that relies on the use of a dictionnary for setting and getting properties values for nodes and edges have been added to the :class:`tlp.Graph` class :
+Convenient methods that rely on the use of a dictionnary for setting and getting properties values for nodes and edges have been added to the :class:`tlp.Graph` class :

   * :meth:`tlp.Graph.getNodePropertiesValues` : returns a dictionnary filled with all graph properties values for a given node